keyboardio/Kaleidoscope/docs/codebase/code-style.md

 **Decision**

 Type conversion operators, and constructors that are callable with a single argument, must be marked `explicit` in the class definition.
 As an exception, copy and move constructors should not be `explicit`, since they do not perform type conversion.
 Implicit conversions can sometimes be necessary and appropriate for types that are designed to transparently wrap other types.
-In that case, contact your project leads to request a waiver of this rule.
+In that case, contact the [Kaleidoscope maintainers](maintainers.md) to request a waiver of this rule.

 Constructors that cannot be called with a single argument should usually omit `explicit`.
 Constructors that take a single `std::initializer_list` parameter should also omit `explicit`, in order to support copy-initialization (e.g. `MyType m = {1, 2};`).